priya-dwivedi/CarND/CarND-Advanced Lane Finder-P4/writeup_template.md

 <img src="./output_images/undist_test_image.png" width="600">

 ####3.
 Create a thresholded binary image
-I used a combination of color and gradient thresholds to generate a binary image (The code for doing various thresholding operations is in cell **5** and the parameters chosen for these functions are in code line **7**).
+I used a combination of color and gradient thresholds to generate a binary image (The code for doing various thresholding operations is in cell **5** and the parameters chosen for these functions are in code line **8**).
 I found that gradient thresholding using sobel operator in x-direction was the most effective.
 For color thresholding I used the s-channel to identify yellow and white lines better under different lightening conditions.
 Further I combined sobelx gradient thresholding and s- color thresholds to obtain the thresholded binary image.
 The parameters for these operators were chosen by trial and error.
 See below the result of these operations:

 <img src="./output_images/threshold_binary.png" width="600">

 ####4.
 Perspective transform
-After the thresholding operation, I performed perspective transform to change the image to bird's eye view.
+After the thresholding operation, we perform the perspective transform to change the image to bird's eye view.
 This is done because we can use this to identify the curvature of the lane and fit a polynomial to it.
 To perform the perspective transform, I identified 4 src points that form a trapezoid on the image and 4 dst points such that lane lines are parallel to each other after the transformation.
 The dst points were chosen by trial and error but once chosen works well for all images and the video since the camera is mounted in a fixed position.
 Finally I used the cv2.getPerspective to identify M and then cv2.warpPerspective to use the M matrix to warp an image.
 The code for warp function is in code cell **5**

 The following source and destination points were chosen: